SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 [liveoverflow]: https://www.youtube.com/watch?v=8yWUaqEcXr4

-[^3]: Hey, looking back on that video, which I found for this article, that's a predecessor of this JS Safe 4.0.
+[^3]: Hey, looking back on that video, which I found for this article, the video covers a predecessor of this JS Safe 4.0.
 Cool!
 [^4]: I have my editor set to remove trailing spaces on save because I'm used to Atom doing that.

 ![The original `checksum` implementation with trailing spaces and non-ASCII invisible characters demarcated by VS Code.][checksum]